 As a general rule, if your coffee beans are lacking in aroma, the coffee itself will be lacking in flavour.
 Ideally, the aroma coming from the packet will be punchy and powerful and leave you craving a cup of joe.
 Anything less and you’re likely dealing with sub-par beans that are past their best.

-By combing single serve packaging with an industry-leading aroma optimization process, Aromax50, Artisan has perfected the art of delivering pure, characterful, fresh and flavourful coffee in its most delicious form, cup after cup.
-This ground-breaking aroma optimisation process applies to all Artisan’s coffee - be it pod coffee, ground coffee, coffee bags or whole bean - and is the reason that all our coffee, no matter how you drink yours, is guaranteed to taste amazing.
+By combining single serve packaging with an industry-leading aroma optimization process, Aromax50, Artisan has perfected the art of delivering pure, characterful, fresh and flavourful coffee in its most delicious form, cup after cup.
+This ground-breaking aroma optimisation process applies to all Artisan’s ground coffee formats - be it pod coffee, ground coffee or coffee bags - and is the reason that all our coffee, no matter how you drink yours, is guaranteed to taste amazing time after time.